Why We Made It and You Haven't, Yet*

-When things are down and out, this person will fight like a scraper and hustle with the best of them to get their head above water.
+When things are rough, this person will fight like a scraper and hustle with the best of them to get their head above water.
 But once they can breathe again, they relax.
 They could keep fighting, but as long as they aren’t drowning they accept it as a win and relax.

-- The people who are average.
-They work hard, they put up with adversity and they make just enough to get by and live the average American lifestyle.
+The people who are average work hard, put up with adversity, and make just enough to get by and live the average American lifestyle.
 Typically, these are the people who get a good education, get a middle management job and get a promotion every few years.

-This is the person who climbs the ladder faster than anyone else, the person who ‘retired’ at 35 years old, the person who against all odds made it to the top or just made it ‘out’.
+This is the person who climbs the ladder faster than anyone else, the person who’s ‘financially independent’ at 35 years old, the person who against all odds made it to the top or just made it ‘out’.
 Think Thomas J. Stanley’s, The Millionaire Mind.
 Think the person who has everything they want, whatever it is, yet, doesn’t equate success with materialism and doesn’t struggle paycheck to paycheck.

-My husband got there early in life, I tease that he was born that way.
+My husband got there early in life and I tease that he was born that way.
 I, on the other hand, started as the first type, progressed to the second, and moved into the third.
 It wasn’t until my late-twenties that I started to transition into more of the fourth type.

 My first ‘office’ job out of college was a tough one.
 It was a dog-eat-dog work environment and 60-80+ hour work weeks.
-Most of my colleagues set boundaries, did the bare-minimum (granted, in this job that was way more than most people do in the average position) and were stuck in the position out of financial need.
+Most of my colleagues set boundaries, did the bare-minimum (granted, in this job that was way more than most people do in the average position) and were stuck in the job out of financial need.

-Yes, just like them, I didn’t like the working conditions, and I was incredibly stressed at times.
-But, I knew it wasn’t long term, ‘this too shall pass' I remember saying to myself.
+Yes, just like them, I didn’t like the working conditions and I was incredibly stressed most of the time.
+But, I knew it wasn’t long term, and I often reminded myself that ‘this too shall pass'.
 I had a goal in mind and knew this was just a stepping stone.
 I used the experience to advance my career.